VanshPanchal0308/Data_analysis-Using-MySQL/README.md

 - **Basic :** Simple queries to retrieve specific information such as order details, pizza categories, and basic statistics.

-- **Intermediate :**More complex queries involving data aggregation, filtering, and grouping to uncover trends and insights.
+- **Intermediate :** More complex queries involving data aggregation, filtering, and grouping to uncover trends and insights.

-- **Advance :**Advanced queries that require joining multiple tables, subqueries, and more intricate data analysis to answer complex business questions.
+- **Advance :** Advanced queries that require joining multiple tables, subqueries, and more intricate data analysis to answer complex business questions.

 This project is a great example of how SQL can be used in Business Analytics to gain valuable insights from a dataset and is a useful resource for anyone looking to improve their SQL skills.

+## **You can download the zip file of dataset from** [here](https://github.com/VanshPanchal0308/Data_analysis-Using-MySQL/blob/main/pizza_sales.zip)